NFL in Toronto: Bills Toronto Series

 In March 2009 Rogers announced that it was considering renegotiating the agreement to add a second annual regular-season Bills game beginning in 2010, though this never came to fruition.
 Ticket prices for the 2009 game were lowered by an average of 17%.
-The game, which the Bills lost 19–13 to the New York Jets, was a featured on the NFL Network's Thursday Night Football package.
+The game, which the Bills lost 19–13 to the New York Jets, was featured on the NFL Network's Thursday Night Football package.
 The following year, the Bills lost to the Chicago Bears, 22–19.

 During negotiations over a new collective bargaining agreement with the players in 2011, NFL officials considered lengthening the season by 2 games, with the possibility of incorporating additional international play.
 Rogers again expressed an interest in expanding the series by an additional game per season, particularly if the schedule was lengthened.
 The Bills organization opposed playing more than one regular season game each year in Toronto.
 However, the schedule ultimately remained at 16 games.
 In his "State of the Team" address in 2011, Bills CEO Russ Brandon said that the series had been a major success and had increased the share of ticket sales from Toronto by 44% relative to prior to the series.
 Later that year the Bills won their first game in Toronto, defeating the Washington Redskins, 23–0.

 The pre-season game originally scheduled for the fifth year of the series was moved back to Buffalo, due to conflicts at the Rogers Centre with home games for the Blue Jays and Argonauts and a Bruce Springsteen concert.
 In the final regular season game of the original deal, the Bills lost to the Seattle Seahawks 50–17.

 On May 22, 2012, the league gave their approval for a five-year extension to the Bills Toronto Series through 2017, should the two sides reach an agreement.
 The renewal, featuring one regular season game each year plus a pre-season game in 2015, was formally announced on January 29, 2013.
 Rogers reportedly paid roughly half of the $78 million the original deal cost.
 In the first game of the second deal, the Bills lost to the Atlanta Falcons 34–31 in overtime.